albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 _Little Navmap_ can read and write this format.

-You can save the files into any folder and load it within FlightGear.
+You can save the files into any directory and load it within FlightGear.

 ### FLP {#flight-plan-formats-flp}